JRMurr/JRMurr.github.io/data/blog/build-a-db/part01.md

         // context will help give better error messages later on context(
             "Column Type",
-            alt((
+            // alt will try each passed parser and return what ever succeeds alt((
                 map(tag_no_case("string"), |_| Self::String),
                 map(tag_no_case("int"), |_| Self::Int),